algolia/docsearch/docs/src/how-does-it-work.md

 title: How does it work?
 ---

-Getting up and ready with DocSearch is a straightforward process that requires a three steps: you apply, we configure the crawler for you, and you integrate our Search-UI in your frontend.
+Getting up and ready with DocSearch is a straightforward process that requires three steps: you apply, we configure the crawler for you, and you integrate our Search-UI in your frontend.
 It is as simple as copying and pasting a snippet.